Twenty Four Seven (Tina Turner album)

-Twenty Four Seven is the tenth and final solo studio album by singer Tina Turner.
+Twenty Four Seven is the ninth and final solo studio album by singer Tina Turner.
 First released by Parlophone in Europe in October 1999, it received a North American release through Virgin Records in February 2000.
 As with her previous album Wildest Dreams (1996), Turner worked with a small team of British producers on the album, including Mark Taylor, Brian Rawling, Johnny Douglas, Terry Britten and production team Absolute.
 Singer Bryan Adams appears on both the title track and "Without You".

 The album received a mixed reception from music critics, many of whom praised Turner's vocal performance but found the material too formulaic.
 A commercial success, it topped the albums charts in Switzerland and reached the top ten on most of the charts it appeared on.
 In the United States, Twenty Four Seven scored Turner her biggest first week sales by then.
-Lead single "When the Heartache Is Over" became a top-ten hit, while the Twenty Four Seven Tour emerged as the highest-grossing tour of 2000.
+Lead single "When the Heartache Is Over" became a top-ten dance hit, while the Twenty Four Seven Tour emerged as the highest-grossing tour of 2000.
 Twenty Four Seven was Turner's last full-length studio album before her death in 2023.